discospiff/MyPlantDiary23SS7060/README.md

 #### Scenario

-As a user interested in plants, I want to be able to search plants based on any part of the name: genus, species, cultivar, or common name.
+As a user interested in plants, I want to be able to search plants based on any part of the name: genus, species, cultivar, or common name, so that I can see a list of plants that match my search term.

 #### Dependencies